 • Latin American and Caribbean Citizens – A J-1 Visa will be required to enter the United States and participate in your Travel Grant experience.
 POA will provide you with information on the application process.

 • U.S. Citizens – Visas may vary depending on your destination country.
-You will be responsible for obtaining your visa and can submit visa costs for reimbursement after your trip.
+You will be responsible for obtaining your visa and can submit visa costs for reimbursement.

 13. Will the Education and Culture Program fund a trip to support technical training?

 No. The Education and Culture Program distinguishes between educational and cultural exchanges and technical training.
-The former is defined by the program as broadening horizons, bringing out latent capabilities, and persuading changes in attitudes or behavior, especially regarding diversity.
+The former is defined by the program as broadening horizons, bringing out latent capabilities, and persuading changes in attitudes or behavior.
 Training is defined as efforts to improve one’s skills usually by drill or demonstration.

-14. Why does the Education and Culture Program require homestays and not pay for hotels?
+14. Why does the Education and Culture Program encourage homestays when possible?

 Homestays have proven to be the most effective means of giving travelers an intensive cross-cultural experience, which is a vital part of the program.